MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.md

 ### Service-Specific Mitigations

-Rather than simply giving the subaccount admin IAM role `"ec2:*"` and calling it a day, you should go further and ask service-specific questions:
+Rather than simply giving the subaccount [admin IAM role](https://github.com/MajinBuuOnSecurity/Terraform-Monorepo/blob/df5a1021fb1ff6975d394ade7081050472f0e8ff/automation/create_aws_account/organizations.py#L23) `"lambda:*"` and calling it a day, you should go further and ask service-specific questions:
-- "Do you need publicly accessible EC2 resources?
-If so, please explain why."
+- "Will all Lambda functions be deployed in one of our VPCs?"
-- "Can you use our Terraform module for launching EC2 instances?
-If not, please explain why."
+- "Will all Lambda functions require [AWS_IAM authentication](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html#urls-auth-iam)?"
-- "Do you need to launch EC2 instances with public AMIs?"
+- "Can you use our [company-specific] Terraform module for creating these Lambda functions?"

-Which can, if for some reason the customer needs to use public AMIs, end up getting translated to:
+Which can, if for some reason the customer needs to have publicly accessible Lambda function URLs, end up getting translated to:
 ```go
 module "project_x_account" {
   source = "../../modules/subaccounts/scps"